Skip to content

 cve_rels = [r for r in relationships if r["relationship"] == "EXPLOITS_CVE"]

-6. Use entity-specific fast lookup
+6. Use entity-specific fast lookups

-# All notes mentioning APT28
+# All notes mentioning APT28 (searches actor, threat_actor, intrusion_set types)

 actor_notes = mm.recall_actor("APT28", k=5)